sethgonzales/humble_hectare/README.md

 - I added a front end!
 At first I used create react app, and started building using Ionic UI.
 But honestly, I wanted to challenge myself with a newer framework and a UI library that I haven't used before.
 So... welcome Vite and Mantine.
 - I set up the basics of the app using Mantine, including the header, navbar, and routing system.
 I tested connecting to the db to make sure I was able to get all of the data I needed for Crops and Varietals using an axios connection.
 - Next up...
 More UI!
 I need to really map out the app and create a UI that I am happy with.

+### 3/14/24

+- After talking to J&B, the app users, I have started creating relational maps for adding attachments for events.
+- Created a data table for showing varietals for each crop.
+Crops are in accordions.
+- Decided on some styling...
+Chose a logo and header color.
+- Started working on the Crop modal for Edit and Delete.
+Need to build out the actual functionality but I spent al ot of time reading through the Mantine docs for their text input tools.